CRAAP Test

 Does the URL reveal anything about the author or source?

-Category: Accuracy
+category: Accuracy

 Where does the information come from?
 Is it reliable sources or not?